Augustya19/Invisibility-Cloak/README.md

 python cloak.py

 ### 📌 Tips for Best Results

--Use a brightly colored cloth (preferably red, blue, or green).
+Use a brightly colored cloth (preferably red, blue, or green).

--Ensure consistent lighting.
+Ensure consistent lighting.

--Avoid wearing clothes similar in color to the cloak.
+Avoid wearing clothes similar in color to the cloak.

--Keep the background as static as possible.
+Keep the background as static as possible.

-### 💡 Potential Use Cases
+###💡 Potential Use Cases

--Augmented Reality filters
+Augmented Reality filters

--Video production effects
+Video production effects

--Magic tricks & entertainment
+Magic tricks & entertainment

--Education on image processing
+Education on image processing